Jaxpi/top-down-experimental/NOTES.md

  if (!this.moving) return;
 ```

-### Alter Animation Function to Iclude moving = true For Player on Keydowns
+### Alter Animation Function to Include moving = true For Player on Keydowns

 - Under let moving = true, add player.moving = false
 - Inside Each If Statement for Key Press Add player.moving = true as the First Code